Mannitol: Analytical chemistry

 Mannitol forms stable complexes with boric acid.
 This considerably enhances the acidity of boric acid, allowing for greater precision in the volumetric titration of this acid.
 The stability of the mannitoborate ester anions shifts the acid dissociation equilibrium to the right, thereby increasing the solution's acidity by five orders of magnitude compared to that of pure boric acid.
 This lowers the pK_{a} from 9 to below 4 for a sufficient concentration of mannitol.
 The resulting solution is referred to as mannitoboric acid.

 Other

 Mannitol is the primary ingredient of mannitol salt agar, a bacterial growth medium, and is used in others.

-Mannitol is used as a cutting agent in various drugs that are used intranasally (snorted), such as heroin and cocaine.
-A mixture of mannitol and fentanyl (or fentanyl analogs) in ratio 1:10 is labeled and sold as "China white", a popular heroin substitute.
+Mannitol is used as a cutting agent in various drugs that are used intranasally (snorted), such as heroin, fentanyl, and cocaine.

-Mannitol is a sugar alcohol with "50-70 percent of the relative sweetness of sugar, which means more must be used to equal the sweetness of sugar.
-Mannitol lingers in the intestines for a long time and therefore often causes bloating and diarrhea."

 Contraindications

 Mannitol is contraindicated in people with anuria, severe hypovolemia, pre-existing severe pulmonary vascular congestion or pulmonary edema, irritable bowel syndrome (IBS), and active intracranial bleeding except during craniotomy.

 Adverse effects include hyponatremia and volume depletion leading to metabolic acidosis.
+Mannitol lingers in the intestines for a relatively long time, and can sometimes cause bloating and diarrhea.